JEE Main Exam Dates 2026: Exam Pattern, Total Marks, Slot Timings and Schedule

 JEE Main 2026 Notification

 The JEE Main 2026 Notification was made public under the directions of the National Testing Agency NTA on its official JEE Main Portal on October 31, 2025.
-With this announcement, candidates will receive information on the IIT JEE Main entrance exam 2026, including JEE Main 2026 exam dates, registration dates, the syllabus, and other aspects.
+With this announcement, candidates received information on the IIT JEE Main entrance exam 2026, including JEE Main 2026 exam dates, registration dates, the syllabus, and other aspects.

 To stay updated about the JEE Main 2026 exam dates, make sure to keep visiting the NTA official website now and then.